 Travel money: You could take enough foreign currency to cover you for your whole trip.
-To help you take enough, work out how much you want to spend each day and try and stick to this budget.
+To help you take enough, work out how much you want to spend each day and try to stick to this budget.

 Travel prepaid card: You can add or transfer money onto this type of card, which you can then spend abroad.
 Some even let you withdraw cash for free abroad too.
 You can only spend what you top up on the card.

-Debit card: You could use your debit card to withdraw cash on holiday, or for card transactions. but you may get charged for both.
+Debit card: You could use your debit card to withdraw cash on holiday, or for card transactions.
+However, you may get charged for both.
 Check with your bank or building society before you travel to find out how much it could cost you.

 You can find and compare travel credit cards here.